rutura/The-C-20-Masterclass-Source-Code/LECTURE_ORGANIZATION.md

          - Also cover multi dimensional arrays of characters
       6. Challenge: may be yamlcpp?

-9. Pointers: Reserved for low level usage
+9. Pointers: Reserved for low level usage [ADJUSTED]
       1. Pointer basics
          - declaring and using pointers
          - pointer to char